 In total, the Cole brothers’ efforts netted nearly $6,000 for the Owen Theatre.

-Tickets for the July 26 and July 27 concerts now are on sale at the Webster County Citizen office, located on the west side of the Seymour square.
+Tickets for Friday's and Saturday's concerts now are on sale at the Webster County Citizen office, located on the west side of the Seymour square.

 Tickets also can be ordered with a credit card by calling the Citizen office at 417-935-2257.